Looking for a mobile Wi-Fi device to get online from anywhere?

 EE is known for having the best mobile network in the UK.
 Although their MiFi deals are sometimes expensive, EE is worth looking at if you live in a rural area and sometimes struggle to get a good 4G signal.

-This is another MiFi plan that works great for large households.
-You can connect up to 64 devices at once, and it offers a 30m Wi-Fi signal range, which is quite incredible for a pocket sized MiFi device.
+This MiFi plan works great for large households.
+You can connect up to 64 devices at once, and it offers a 30m Wi-Fi signal range, which is quite incredible for a pocket-sized MiFi device.

-EE offer a good range of deals with this bit of kit.
+EE offer a good range of deals with this mobile Wi-Fi router.
 You can get it on a month to month pay as you go basis, albeit with a £40 upfront cost.
 Or, you can sign a 24 month contract to waive this upfront cost and lower the per month tariff.

-Unfortunately though, there are no unlimited data mobile broadband plans available with the 4GEE Wi-Fi Mini.
+Plus, there are also unlimited data mobile broadband plans available with this mobile Wi-Fi router, although they’re not cheap.

 Overall value rating

 We’ve only put O2 at #4 on this list because their MiFi devices are often very expensive.
-This Huawei device is no exception.
+This Huawei mobile Wi-Fi router is no exception – although you don’t have to pay an upfront cost, the monthly fee is quite high.

-However, it’s expensive for a reason: this is the only 5G MiFi deal in the UK right now.
+However, this mobile Wi-Fi device is expensive for a reason: this is the only 5G MiFi deal in the UK right now.

 You can get simply incredible speeds with this gadget – up to 1.65Gbps (that’s 1650Mbps) – provided you have 5G signal.
 If you can’t get 5G, it will use the 4G network, albeit at a much slower speed.

-What’s more, it even supports wireless charging for your phone, and comes with a USB port to charge other devices.
-O2 also offers you the ability to create a custom mobile broadband data package with this device, which no other mobile broadband provider allows you to do.
+What’s more, it even supports wireless charging for your mobile phone, and comes with a USB port to charge other devices.
+O2 also offers you the ability to create a custom mobile broadband data package, which no other mobile broadband providers allow you to do, and you can even get unlimited data with this mobile Wi-Fi device.

-Since this deal is so expensive, and 5G isn’t available everywhere, we’d only recommend it if you need a lot of data on the go in major cities.
+Since these deals are so expensive, and 5G isn’t available everywhere, we’d only recommend them if you need a lot of data on the go in major cities.
 If you just want 5G home broadband, it’s best to look for products like the Three 5G Hub rather than MiFi.

 Overall value rating